Palliative Care Counselling & Communication Coaching

 From 2026 onward, sessions can take place on-site (home, hospital, Hospice, retirement facilities) or online.

 Palliative care is often misunderstood as end-of-life care only.
 In reality, it is much broader.
+It can begin at diagnosis and run alongside active treatment.

 “An approach that improves quality of life… through the prevention and relief of suffering… physical, psychosocial and spiritual.” — WHO, 2002